Fixed-Point arithmetic in Engee

 -

-- discard fractional part; -
+trunc— discarding the fractional part; -

-Type conversion (conversion)
+Type Conversion (conversion)

 Conversion to standard data types is useful when interacting with other libraries.
-When converting, rounding rules are taken into account.
+When converting, the rounding rules are taken into account.

 x = fi(1.5, 1, 12, 4)